 Edit an existing tenant¶

-If you click on one of the tenant in the list, you'll see its details on the right and be able to change its properties.
+If you click on one of the tenant in the list, you'll see its details on the right.

 Disable user registration¶